 Concentration of credit risk is the risk of loss that may be attributed to the magnitude of the Fund's investment in a single issue.
-The Fund's concentration of credit risk policy is that the securities of any one company or government agency should not exceed 5% of the total fund.
-On June 30, 2023, the Fund did not have debt investments in any one organization, other than those issued or guaranteed by the U.S. Government or its agencies, which represented greater than 5% of the plan's total investments.
+On June 30, 2023, the Fund did not have debt investments in any one organization, other than those issued or guaranteed by the U.S. Government or its agencies, which represented greater than 5% of plan's total investments.